 Certain areas are more likely to need extra monitoring, as well.
 For example, if you live in the middle of the city and rely on the city to provide your water, that water is likely very closely monitored.
 If you live in a more rural area and/or rely on a well for your water, it could be a good idea to test your water more frequently.

 It’s very important to keep the water in your home as clean and safe as possible.
 Considering all the different ways with which you use your water— from cooking to drinking to washing— your health could depend on how clean it is!
-Many people don’t consider the quality of the water they consume, but according to a report from 2018, up to 45 million Americans have consumed water that violates health quality conditions since 1982.
+Many people don’t consider the quality of the water they consume.
+According to a report from 2018, up to 45 million Americans have consumed water that violates health quality conditions since 1982.

 For this reason, it’s a good idea to keep your eye on the water in your home.
 You don’t need to perform water testing each week by any means, but you should keep a water testing kit on hand in case you notice that your water: